 - Exploring the roots of poverty within two cultures to enable change.

-For 2017 we have two grants of up to £10,000 available to successful applicants.
+For 2017 we have three grants of up to £10,000 available to successful applicants.

 Young Adult Volunteer Programme

 This partnership programme with the Presbyterian Church (USA) helps our Priority Area congregations deliver and develop projects and services with local people.
-We are currently in our second year of the programme.
-Four young American volunteers are in placements in Possilpark, Castlemilk, Bridgeton St Francis in the East and Colston Milton.
+We are currently in our third year of the programme.
+Four young American volunteers are in placements in Larkhall: Chalmers, Queens Park Govanhill, Cranhill and St James' Pollok.

 Read our briefing and find out more, here!